Powers

 At-will powers are defined using the standard character elements.

-ASSETS: Assets encompass a character's ability to perform an action typically representing knowledge, skill, experience, tools or influence.
-Assets are rated by dice, and an increase in the dice rating of an asset represents an investment in improving the quality of the asset in some way that increases a character's chance of success.
-Ranks can be used to define custom and specific rules for how the increase the asset rating for a specific power.
+ASSETS: Assets encompass a character's ability to act, typically representing knowledge, skill, experience, tools, or influence.
+Dice rate assets and an increase in the dice rating of an asset mean an investment in improving the quality of the asset in some way that increases a character's chance of success.
+Ranks can be used to define custom and specific rules for increasing the asset rating for a particular power.

-FEATURES: Features can be used to represent boosts to the scope of a specific power.
-Features always have a limit such as a constraint or a cost that narrow when and what a power can accomplish, but they allow a power to break the rules of the standard turn.
+FEATURES: Features can be used to boost the scope of a specific power.
+Features always have a limit, such as a constraint or a cost, that narrows when and what a power can accomplish, but they allow players to break the rules of the standard turn.

-RESOURCES: A custom resource can used to provide the energy needed to use powers.
-Casting a spell might require the use of magical energy like mana or chi.
+RESOURCES: A custom resource can provide the energy needed to use powers.
+Casting a spell might require magical energy like mana or chi.
 A cybernetic enhancement might require the use of a battery.
-For something like magic potions, a resource could be used to track the number of allowed uses.
+A resource could be used to track the number of allowed uses for something like magic potions.

-CONDITIONS: Conditions can also be used to provide the physical or mental energy needed to use powers.
-Casting a spell or invoking a feature linked to a power might impose a bane on a character's performance or control conditions representing physical or mental fatigue.
+CONDITIONS: Conditions can also provide the physical or mental energy needed to use powers.
+Casting a spell or invoking a feature linked to power might impose a bane on a character's performance or control conditions representing physical or mental fatigue.

 POWER TRAPPINGS

 Trappings represent characteristics of special powers that don't have a mechanical significance within the game system.
 The game system doesn't distinguish between a mage casting a fire bolt or a lightning bolt, although the narrative consequences may be significant.
-When defining powers, players have the freedom to define trappings to match their character concept.
+When defining powers, players can define trappings to match their character concept.

 Enhancing Powers

 Features are the ideal way to make a power feel special and allow the scope and effect of a power to exceed the constraints of a player's standard action.
-The following are some ways that powers can be enhanced with a feature.
+The following are some ways that powers are enhanced with a feature.

 RANGE: How far can the power extend?